Visit Thirlmere Lakes National Park for a beautiful and relaxing spot to enjoy and get away from the crowds.

-When the water levels are high, you can swim or canoe in the lake.
-Pack a picnic, relax by the water and be sure to make use of the free barbecues to cook up a feast while enjoying the fresh Wollondilly Shire air.
+Pack a picnic and be sure to make use of the free barbecues to cook up a feast while enjoying the fresh Wollondilly Shire air.

 Thirmere Lakes is open from sunrise to sunset but may have to close at times due to poor weather or fire danger.

 Water levels in Thirlmere Lakes have fluctuated over time.
 A decline in water levels over the last decade have caused significant local community concern that has led to the development of the Thirlmere Lakes Research Program.